 Apple TV 4K

-The latest Apple TV box sees Apple embracing 4K and HDR – great news, because it shines a light on specs that we want to see become as popular as possible.
+The flagship Apple TV box sees Apple embracing 4K and HDR – great news, because it shines a light on specs that we want to see become as popular as possible.
 What’s more, the Apple TV 4K box itself brings with it a whole load of 4K HDR movies to streaming for the first time.
 This box delivers all the key UK catch-up TV services, the biggest library of 4K HDR films available anywhere, Dolby Atmos – and great, all-round performance.
-Recommended - especially as it's now available from some retailers with a £20 discount.
+Recommended - especially as it's now available from some retailers with a bit of a discount.
 Every little helps, after all.

 Apple iPhone 11 Pro

 Apple's new range-topping phone is an absolute belter.
 Admittedly, the iPhone 11 Pro's biggest upgrade is to the camera, which is now a three-lens affair that will reward dedicated shutter-bugs with professional-grade snaps, but us content consumers also get an even better OLED screen than before and surprisingly significantly upgraded sound quality.

 Apple iPhone 11 Pro Max